alainncls/insights-js/README.md

 ### Custom parameters

-`insights-js` ships with multiple built-in parameters, to track values that are often useful, use as follow:
+`insights-js` ships with multiple built-in parameters, to track values that are often useful, use as follows:

 ```js
 import { parameters } from "insights-js"